FAQs

 accordion icon

 You also have the benefit of helping save carbon and helping to reduce overall market costs.
 These sorts of services do have the potential to ensure we have a more affordable and secure supply of energy for everyone.
-Indeed, you’re literally helping keep the lights on in Britain and reduce the risk of blackouts.

 How much money can I expect to earn?